What is Advanced Pricing?

 For Waipa Networks area, we group these times into three categories: Peak, Off Peak and Shoulder.
 There is a different price for each category.

 What happens to my power bill?

 Electricity Retailers often sell their electricity plans with other services such as telephone/internet, gas, etc and offer package deals.
 Over time though, we expect more of them to offer plans based on our Advanced Pricing.
-We plan to change all connections over to Advanced Pricing by 1 April 2019.
+We hope to have the majority of connections on Advanced Pricing by 1 April 2022.

 Why Do Power Line Companies Care When Power Is Used?

 Peak electricity usage is a bit like peak traffic on a motorway.
 People tend to want to use the motorway the most at the same time – travelling to and from work.
 So the roads need to be made bigger and multi-laned to handle this, even though most of the time the road has much less traffic and in the middle of the night not much at all.

 Power lines are a similar situation - the more power people use at the same time, the bigger the power lines and equipment need to be able to handle this, even though there are times when hardly any power is used.